AvdLee/RocketSimApp/README.md

       <img width="635px" src="Assets/promotional_banner.gif">
     </a>
 </p>
 Record directly into GIF and MP4 with **RocketSim**.
 Easily manage and launch universal links in the iOS simulator, also known as deeplinks.
-Shortcuts allow for great productivity.
+Shortcuts allow for improved productivity.

 #### Limited Time Offer - Get 50% Off Now